STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

-Identifying relationships between objects are crucial for semantic understanding of the visual world.
-However, current state-of-the-art computer vision models still find it challenging to understand relationships~\cite{Conwell2022testing, DallEval, Liu2021, Thrush2022winoground, Ramesh2022hierarchical, IETrans}.
+Identifying relationships between objects is crucial for semantic understanding of the visual world.
+However, current state-of-the-art computer vision models still struggle to understand relationships~\cite{Conwell2022testing, DallEval, Liu2021, Thrush2022winoground, Ramesh2022hierarchical, IETrans}.
 For instance, even for simple relations in 2D pixel space such as ``left'', ``right'', ``above'' and ``below'', Cho et al.~\cite{DallEval} found a large gap between upper-bound accuracy and the performance of generative transformers.
-Compared to an upper-bound accuracy of 99.3\%, the average accuracy of 3 models was only 24.7\%, with the best model achieving 51.2\%.

-In human languages, relational concepts are conveyed using prepositions, which are words used \textit{``to show a relationship in space or time''}~\cite{preposition}.
+In human languages, relational concepts are conveyed using prepositions, which are words used \textit{``to show a relationship in space or time''}~\cite{TPP}.
 Examples of prepositions include ``above'', ``before'' and ``with''.
 Existing computer vision datasets cover English parts-of-speech such as nouns/objects~\cite{Imagenet, CIFAR}, verbs/actions~\cite{Charades, ActionGenome, Kinetics}, adjectives/attributes~\cite{RelativeAttributes, VisualGenome}, etc. However, despite their importance, prepositions are significantly understudied in computer vision as a distinct class of concepts.

 Prepositions may have one or more senses, which are distinct definitions of a word in different contexts.
 For example, the preposition ``against'' has 2 distinct spatial senses~\cite{TPP}.
 One refers to a situation where 2 objects are moving in opposite directions and the other where an object is leaning on another.
-For simplicity, we will henceforth use the term ``preposition'' to refer to both prepositions (the words) and its senses (the definitions), except where clear distinctions are required.
+For simplicity, we will henceforth use the term ``preposition'' to refer to both prepositions (the words) and their senses (the definitions), except where clear distinctions are required.
 A detailed glossary of all terms introduced in this paper is included in the Appendix.

 From Table~\ref{table:1}, it can be observed that image datasets that contain hundreds to thousands of relation classes actually have fewer than 30 prepositions (an exception is the recent VSR dataset~\cite{VSR} which covers 65 prepositions).
 As for existing video datasets, only 6-8 prepositions are covered.
 Furthermore, datasets thus far contain only \textit{static} prepositions, which are prepositions that do not necessarily involve any motion, such as ``above'' and ``behind''.
 The vast majority of such examples come from very simple and intuitive preposition classes such as ``on'' or ``near'', which are easier to label by human annotators.
 None of the existing datasets include \textit{dynamic} prepositions, which are prepositions that intrinsically involve motion, such as ``into'', ``onto'', etc. Finally, existing datasets are also extremely imbalanced due to the long-tailed distribution of relationship occurrences.